lucka79/objednavkyApl/ORDERS_MAP_GUIDE.md

 4. **Find Unassigned Orders**: Select "Bez řidiče" (Without driver) to see orders that still need driver assignment

+5. **Route Optimization**:
+   - All routes start and end at the warehouse (Výstupní 8, Ústí nad Labem-Neštěmice)
+   - Routes are automatically optimized using Google's waypoint optimization
+   - Each driver's route is color-coded for easy identification
+   - Routes only show when "Zobrazit trasy" is enabled
+   - When a specific driver is selected, only that driver's route is shown
+   - The warehouse is marked with a black "SKLAD" marker on the map

-5. **Reset Filters**: Use the "Reset Filters" button to quickly return to default view (tomorrow, all drivers, all statuses)
+6. **Reset Filters**: Use the "Reset Filters" button to quickly return to default view (tomorrow, all drivers, all statuses, routes hidden)

 ## Troubleshooting